reside-ic/papermod-changelog/README.md

 This updates some of the styling and adds some small features to make the site better for displaying software changelogs.

+Note that the extended version of hugo is needed for this to work.

 ## Features

 ### Configure tags and colours